About this Install Guide

 Press <enter> to keep the current choice[*], or type selection number:

-For this case, if you select option 1, Java 17 becomes the default.
+In this example, if you select option 1, Java 17 becomes the default.

 How do I print the Java version?